baliga-lab/miner/docs/miner_bcmembers.rst

 This utility generates revised coexpression clusters from a gene expression file.

-You can see the tool's available options when you enter ``miner-coexpr -h`` at the command prompt:
+You can see the tool's available options when you enter ``miner-bcmembers -h`` at the command prompt:

 .. highlight:: none